Before You Forgot Your Own Light

 A Gentle Way to Begin Remembering

 Do not force the answer.
 Let it rise slowly.
-It may come as a memory.
-A feeling.
-A longing.
-A softness in your body when you think about what once felt natural before so much self-protection settled in.
+Let it come without pressure.
+It may come as a memory, a feeling, a longing, a quiet ache, or a softness in your body when you think about what once felt natural before so much self-protection settled in.

 Maybe you stopped trusting your own knowing.